HephtronCode/Linux-Administration-Playbook/README.md

-# My Ultimate Linux Sysadmin Playbook (v1.2 - Extra Detailed!) 🐧🔥
+# My Ultimate Linux Sysadmin Playbook (v1.3 - Missions Included!) 🐧🔥

 Alright, let's DO this!
 This is my personal playbook for conquering the Linux command line, from the absolute basics to becoming a comfortable sysadmin.
 Forget clicking around – the real power is in the terminal!
-This guide includes learning sections **with inline command examples *and detailed breakdowns***, plus hands-on missions to make sure the knowledge sticks.
+This guide includes learning sections **with inline command examples *and detailed breakdowns***, PLUS hands-on missions after each level to make sure the knowledge sticks.
 Time to fire up that terminal! 💻

 **My Core Philosophy (Gotta Remember This!):**